tazama-lf/docs/Product/Archive/Architecture/Security.md

   - secure access, if done manually
 - file system security / encryption will need to be enabled
 - no PII or data or transaction information should be present in the configuration
-- code will have to be deployed / executed for various Tazama platform components
+- code will have to be deployed / executed for various Tazama system components

 ## Role Based Secure Access